kuldeepmishra07/accuknow/README.md

 Make sure your Django development server is running **python manage.py runserver**

-### OR to setup project using dockerfile
+# To setup project using dockerfile

-# mydrfproject Docker Setup
+# Accuknox Project Docker Setup

 This guide explains how to set up and run the Django project `mydrfproject` using Docker.